• Skip to main content

 The lowest average winter temperatures tend to stay around 20 degrees Fahrenheit (-6.6 degrees Celsius), while summer highs are normally lower than 90 degrees Fahrenheit (32.2 degrees Celsius).

-Another city along the Front Range that has mild winters is Colorado Springs.
-Even with an elevation above 6,000 feet (1,828 meters), the city stays relatively warm throughout the year.
+Another destination along the Front Range that has mild winters is Colorado Springs.
+Even with an elevation of 6,035 feet (and higher the further north you go), the city stays relatively warm throughout the year.

 Winter temperatures can drop to about 17 degrees Fahrenheit (-8.3 degrees Celsius), but most days, the temperature stays above 40 degrees Fahrenheit (4.4 degrees Celsius).

 One benefit of the higher elevation (than other plains cities) is that summer normally hovers around 85 degrees Fahrenheit (29.4 degrees Celsius) on most days.
-However, be prepared for higher temperatures, and make sure you bring your sunscreen if you’ll be outside.
+However, be prepared for the intense sunshine, and make sure you bring your sunscreen if you’ll be outside.

 Most of Colorado’s mountain towns sit at such high elevations that winter can truly be bitterly cold with strong blizzard conditions.
 While harsh weather is always possible in any alpine community here, one southwestern destination that tends to have milder conditions is Durango.